aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 If something is missing in the documentation or if you found some part confusing, please file an issue with your suggestions for improvement.
 Use the “Documentation Improvement” template.
-Your help and contributions makes ScanCode docs better, we love hearing from you!
+Your help and contribution make ScanCode docs better, we love hearing from you!

 The ScanCode documentation is hosted at `scancode-toolkit.readthedocs.io <https://scancode-toolkit.readthedocs.io/en/latest/>`_.

-If you want to contribute to Scancode Dcoumentation, you'll find `this guide here <https://scancode-toolkit.readthedocs.io/en/latest/contribute/contrib_doc.html>`_ helpful.
+If you want to contribute to Scancode Documentation, you'll find `this guide here <https://scancode-toolkit.readthedocs.io/en/latest/contribute/contrib_doc.html>`_ helpful.

 Development
 ===========